Faster Convergence of Local SGD for Over-Parameterized Models: Introduction

 In Section \ref{sec:setup}, we formally introduce the problem.
-In Section \ref{sec:main}, we state our main convergence results for various types of strongly convex, convex, and non-convex local functions.
+In Section \ref{sec:main}, we state our main convergence results for general convex and non-convex local functions.
 We also provide a lower bound to show the tightness of our convergence rate bounds for reasonably small step sizes.
 We justify our theoretical bounds through extensive numerical results in Section \ref{sec:simulation}.
 Conclusions are given in Section \ref{sec:conclusion}.
 We defer all the proofs to Section \ref{sec:proofs}.